ctechfilmuniversity/workshop_ws2425_matsha/docs/02_code/06_gpgpu/gpgpu_steps.md

 Unfortunately, the vertex and fragment shader programs, we have used so far are *stateless*, meaning they have no memory and one shader pipeline execution know nothing about the past, the future or its neighbors.

-For have a kind of memory within our shader pipeline, we can use a GPGPU shader program.
+For having a kind of memory within our shader pipeline, we can use a GPGPU shader program.
 The GPGPU shader program supports us to process and save data using the GPU, utilizing a Frame Buffer Object (FBO).

 [[1]](https://threejs-journey.com/lessons/gpgpu-flow-field-particles-shaders)